 Cannabis oil can be used as an effective treatment in managing Alzheimer’s Disease.
 A growing body of evidence now exists showing the cannabinoids found in cannabis and in cannabis oil to be neuroprotective.
 They delay the onset and development of the disease.
 Cannabis oil can also help with some of the symptoms of Alzheimer’s such as helping patients to sleep through the night.
 It can reduce inflammation, help with pain, and generally increase the quality of Alzheimer’s sufferers’ symptoms.

 This is not medical advice.
 However, we’ve assembled a lot of information below to help you or your loved find information to cope and manage with this terrible disease.
-Below you will find patient testimonials, testimonials from doctors, some general videos about Alzheimer’s, and a lot of scientific studies on using cannabis oil as a therapy option for Alzheimer’s in South Africa.
+Below you will find patient testimonials, testimonials from doctors, some general videos about Alzheimer’s, and a lot of scientific studies on using cannabis oil as a therapy option for those with Alzheimer’s.

 The evidence is strong that regular, moderate use of cannabis helps to delay the onset and progression of Alzheimer’s disease and other neurodegenerative conditions. – Peter Reynolds, 27th February 2015 (CLEAR Cannabis Law Reform)

 “On top of what is already known and treated… pain, sleep, epilepsy, anxiety and these kinds of things, I think that one of the things that is still not being treated with cannabis oil… and I really, really believe in it, and in my lab I have phenomenal results, is dementia and Alzheimer’s.”– Dr David (Dedi) Meiri

 What is Alzheimer’s Disease?